What a year for the HR function and for the HrTech Industry !!

 - For late-stage startups: missing chances for revenue growth

 Since both time and funding are limited, founders must preserve engineering resources by being cautious and focused on their core business activities.
-These measures will help to ensure that their products remain competitive and relevant in the rapidly changing HR industry.
+These measures will help ensure their products remain competitive and relevant in the rapidly changing HR industry.

 Why build an AI-driven HrTech?